-You may need prior authorization (approval in advance) from Medica before you receive certain services or supplies.
+You may need prior authorization (approval in advance) from Medica before you receive certain services or supplies, even if a provider has directed or recommended that you receive them.
 When reviewing your request for prior authorization, Medica uses written procedures and criteria to determine whether a particular service or supply is medically necessary and is a covered benefit.
+This applies even when the services are provided by a network provider or provided as the result of direction by a network provider.
 To verify whether a specific service or supply requires prior authorization, please call Member Services at one of the telephone numbers listed at the front of this plan.